projectcalico/calico/security/auto-host-endpoints.md

 Automatic host endpoints are differentiated from other host endpoints by the label `projectcalico.org/created-by: calico-kube-controllers`.
 Enable or disable automatic host endpoints by configuring the default KubeControllersConfiguration resource.

-### Profiles

-Profiles are similar to network policy in that you can specify ingress and egress rules.
-But they are very limited and are deprecated for specifying policy rules; namespaced and global network policy are more flexible than profiles.

-### Default behavior of external traffic to/from host

-If a host endpoint (named or wildcard) is added and network policy is not in place, the {{site.prodname}} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
-For named host endpoints, {{site.prodname}} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
-Traffic to/from other interfaces is ignored.
-For wildcard host endpoints, {{site.prodname}} blocks traffic to/from _all_ non-workload interfaces on the host (except for traffic allowed by failsafe rules).

-However, profiles can be used in conjunction with host endpoints to modify default behavior of external traffic to/from the host in the absence of network policy.
-{{site.prodname}} provides a default profile resource named `projectcalico-allow-all` that consists of allow-all ingress and egress rules.
-Host endpoints with the `projectcalico-allow-all` profile attached will have "allow-all" semantics instead of "deny-all" in the absence of policy.

-> Auto host endpoints have the `projectcalico-allow-all` profile attached and thus they allow all traffic in the absence of policy.
-{: .alert .alert-info}

 ### Before you begin...